RafiqNuqman12/Wireless-Fencing-Scoring-System/README.md

 - Transmitter is equivalent to weapon while receiver is equivalent to the scoring box/apparatus

--- The file that has the name "Code for this project".
+-- The file that has the name "Code for this project" does not contain any coding.
 However, it contains all the flowchart for the code implementation.